seankross/the-unix-workbench/docs/07-Nephology.md

 ### Moving Files In and Out of the Cloud

-So now that you have a cloud computer, what can you do with it?
-One thing you can do is store and retrieve files from a cloud computer.
-The program `scp` allows you to copy local files to a server and it allows you to copy files on a server to your local computer.
+So now that we have a cloud computer, what can we do with it?
+One thing we can do is store and retrieve files from a cloud computer.
+The program `scp` allows us to copy local files to a server and it allows us to copy files on a server to our local computer.
 First let's connect to our server so we can create a file there: